zerobounce/zero-bounce-pascal/README.md

 ## Project's units

+The methods implemented in this library can raise `ZbException`.

-- ZbUtility - contains utilitary methods
+- ZbUtility - contains utility methods
     - ZbSetApiKey - set the API key to be used within the all SDK's methods
+    - ZbException - exception containing data about the response context
 - ZbGenerics - contains general purpose methods
     - ZbGetCredits (returns integer) - fetch account's credits
     - ZbGetApiUsage (returns `TApiUsage`) - fetch account's (overall or specific) API usage